mahdiyari/hive-bridge/Standards.md

 The ETH contract has a function that lets users unwrap their WHIVE.
-The operators will watch the ETH network and transfer HIVE/HBD to the users' Hive account upon successful burn of the WHIVE/WHBD tokens by the smart contract.
+The operators will watch the ETH network and transfer HIVE/HBD to the users' Hive account upon successful burn of the WHIVE/WHBD tokens by the smart contract (after 12 confirmations).

 ### P2P Messages